fmidev/EU_SILAM_TEST/README.md

 4. Get a working binary for SILAM into some other directory (see https://github.com/fmidev/silam-model)

+5. Set `SILAM_INI` environment variable to point to the ini directory from the SILAM worktree:
+  `export SILAM_INI=/path/to/silam-model/ini`

 5. Run the SILAM binary from the `EU_TEST` directory giving EU-short.control as a parameter

 6. Enjoy the warmth from your CPU